 To play soccer well, I would recommend using some of the specific workouts I’ve listed in my article about how soccer players train.

-Alternatively, I’d recommend signing up for an online fitness course such as this one and access a whole range of personalized workouts that will set you up perfectly to play soccer well.
+Alternatively, I’d recommend signing up for an online fitness course such as this one and accessing a whole range of personalized workouts that will set you up perfectly to play soccer well.

 7. Find a Group to Play a Game With